fjavierm/ceh/20-Cryptography/README.md

 #### Secure Hashing Algorithm (SHA)

 Secure Hash Algorithms (SHA) are a family of cryptographic functions designed to keep data secured.
 It works by transforming the data using a hash function: an algorithm that consists of bitwise operations, modular additions, and compression functions.
 The hash function then produces a fixed-size string that looks nothing like the original.
-These algorithms are designed to be one-way functions, meaning that once they’re transformed into their respective hash values, it is virtually impossible to transform them back into the original data.
+These algorithms are designed to be one-way functions, meaning that once they are transformed into their respective hash values, it is virtually impossible to transform them back into the original data.
 A few algorithms of interest are SHA-1, SHA-2, and SHA-3, each of which was successively designed with increasingly stronger encryption in response to hacker attacks.
 SHA-0, for instance, is now obsolete due to the widely exposed vulnerabilities.

 SHA-1 produce 160-bits hashing values.
 SHA-2 is a group of different hashing including SHA-256, SHA-384 and SHA-512